HMS Victorious (R38): Post-war

 Victorious left Australia in September 1945, arrived back in Britain on 27 October and undertook three trips to collect servicemen and war brides of British servicemen from Australia and the Far East.
 In the winter of 1946–47, the first deck trials with the Hawker Sea Fury (Mark 10) took place aboard Victorious, leading to its approval for carrier operations in early 1947.

 Victorious was reduced to the reserve at Devonport on 15 January 1947, on completion of her trooping duties.
 From June that year she was modified at Portsmouth Dockyard with additional accommodation and classrooms and on 1 October 1947, joined the Home Fleet Training Squadron, replacing the battleship Nelson.
 In July 1948, Victorious was deployed to Portland Harbour in support of the sailing events at the 1948 London Olympic Games.
 In 1949 she was refitted at Rosyth and took part in several training cruises and Home Fleet exercises.

 The ship was extensively reconstructed and modernised at Portsmouth Dockyard between 1950 and 1958.
 This took over eight years because of frequent design changes to allow for new technologies.
-And in particular, the decision in 1953 that she would have to have her original steam turbines replaced, to be viable past 1964, which meant much work had to be redone, and a new flight deck installed twice over.
 The cost of the reconstruction increased from 5 million pounds to 30 million pounds creating what was in many respects a new ship.
 Her hull was widened, deepened, and lengthened; her machinery was replaced with Foster-Wheeler boilers; her hangar height was increased; new armament of 3 inch (76 mm) guns was installed; a fully angled flight deck (of 8 degrees) and steam catapults were added.
 Her radar equipment was extensively altered to include up to date equipment, and included the first type 984 3-D radar system to be installed on a ship.
 While it was hoped she could operate a full air group of 50 aircraft, the rapid increase in size of the jets coming into service limited her to operating no more than 28 aircraft (including helicopters).